Young Artist Competition for

 First Prize: $500.
 The Doskey Prize, donated by Dr. and Mrs. Mark T. Hayes, DVM, of Greenville, NC, in honor of Dr. Henry Doskey, professor emeritus and founder of the ECU Pre-College Young Artist Piano Competition.
-First Prize also includes an invitation to perform on the Ruggero Piano Series in Raleigh, NC.
+First Prize may include an invitation to perform on the Ruggero Fourth Friday Piano Series in Raleigh, NC.

 Second Prize: $300.
 The Lalik Prize, donated by Mrs. Annemarie Lalik of Greenville, NC

 Third Prize: $200.
-The East Carolina University Keyboard Department Prize, donated by Dr. Kerry Carlin in memory of Gladys and Edwin Carlin
+The East Carolina University Keyboard Department Prize, donated by Dr. Kerry Carlin in memory of Gladys Mae and Edwin Charles Carlin

 The American Music Prize, $150.
-Awarded for the best performance of a composition by an American composer, donated by The Greenville Piano Teachers Association
+Awarded for the best performance of a composition by an American-born composer, donated by The Greenville Piano Teachers Association